medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 ## Kafka Streams Architecture: Simple and Flexible

 Kafka Streams are very simple in terms of architecture.
-A Kafka Streams application is just a standard java application (jar) that runs in a JVM as a isolated process.
+A Kafka Streams application is just a standard java application (jar) that runs in a JVM as an isolated process.
 The concept of "cluster" do not apply to it.

 Since Kafka Streams inherits Kafka characteristics, it also can be considered